iterative/dvc.org/content/docs/start/experiments-trail/experiments-1.md

 ### If you used `dvc repro` before

 Earlier versions of DVC uses `dvc repro` to run the pipeline.
-If you already have a DVC project, you may be used to `dvc repro`.
+If you already have a DVC project, you may already be using `dvc repro`.

 In DVC 2.0 `dvc exp run` supersedes `dvc repro`.
 Both of these commands run the pipeline.